Taapeli/isotammi-addons/source/SuperTool/README.md

 ![SuperTool-scopes](SuperTool-scopes.png)

 * All objects - all objects in the database of the current type/category
-* Filtered objects - all displayed objects (applicable if a Gramps regular filter is used)
+* Filtered objects - all displayed objects (applicable if a Gramps regular sidebar filter is used)
-* Selected objects - only the objects selected by the user (the default)
+* Selected objects - only the object or objects that the user has selected from the list (the default)

 Next are three checkboxes:

 ![SuperTool-options](SuperTool-options.png)

 * Unwind lists - if any value in the "Expressions to display" is a list then each member of the list will be shown on a separate row
-* Commit changes - any changes to the database are committed only if this is checked
+* Commit changes - any changes to the selected objects are automatically committed if this is checked
 * Summary only - do not display values for every object, only a summary after processing all objects

 ## Row limit